kazuto-nishimori/Open-Source-GIS/lab3/index.md

 ### Channel Network

-Finally, a useful tool is the channel network tool that creates both a raster and vector layers of water channels.
+Finally, a useful tool is the channel network tool that creates both a raster and vector layer of water channels.
 They can be exported to be used in other GIS software. `Tools -> Terrain Analysis -> Channels -> Chanel Network`

 <details><summary>Channel network output</summary>
 <img src="/lab3/Capture8.PNG" width="500">